HL7/fhir-saner/fsh/ig-data/input/pagecontent/conformance.md

-This chapter enumerates the FHIR conformance resources used for validating implementations, provides a test plan for evaluating actors in this guide, and test data testing implementations.
+This chapter [Need more here](#tbd) enumerates the FHIR conformance resources used for validating implementations, provides a test plan for evaluating actors in this guide, and test data testing implementations.

+### Conforming Actors
+A system can declare conformance to this implementation guide by ...

 <ol>
     <li id='capabilities'><details><summary>Capability Statements</summary><ol>
            {% include list-simple-capabilitystatements.xhtml %}